Psychotherapy with Children, Adolescents, & Adults

 Pronouns: They, Them, Theirs -or- She, Her, Hers

 Thank you for taking the time to read bios and explore your options!
 I began working in this field after years of community organizing, harm reduction outreach, and activism.
 As my role continues to become more professionalized, I strive to remain rooted in my lived experiences and the wisdom of my communities and elders.
-As a non-binary queer person with mixed cultural and spiritual tradition, I believe in the power of fluidity and the deep connections we can make at the intersections of our identities.
-My personal practice revolves around anti-oppression and social justice, and I hope to provide a space that acknowledges the various systems that affect your life, while also shining light on the individual and collective power to cope and to thrive.
-I love working with folks on identity development and feel passionately about supporting through major life events and important shifts.
-While I would be honored to work with all ages, the majority of my clinical experience has been with ages 12-25 on a variety of issues including: anxiety, depression, ADHD, gender identity, sexual orientation, grief and loss, family/relationship issues, and substance use.
+As a non-binary queer person with mixed cultural and spiritual traditions, I believe in the power of fluidity and the deep connections we can make at the intersections of our identities.
+My personal practice revolves around anti-oppression and social justice, and I hope to provide a space that acknowledges the various systems that affect your life, while also shining a light on the individual and collective power to cope and to thrive.
+I love working with folks on identity development and feel passionate about supporting them through major life events and important shifts.
+While I would be honored to work with all ages, the majority of my clinical experience has been with ages 12-25 on a variety of issues including anxiety, depression, ADHD, gender identity, sexual orientation, grief and loss, family/relationship issues, and substance use.

 My Approach to Therapy: